Gusehd/V5S_Teleoperation/README.md

 Write the result into `src/v5s_teleop/configs/v5s_<hand>_dexpilot.yml`.

-**That is the only one we suggest changing to begin with.** The rest -- the wrist offset, the shape matching weight, the pinch distances, the haptic response curve -- have measured or geometric justifications and are documented with the reasoning behind each value, plus how to tune them and what the trade-offs are:

 > **[`docs/PARAMETERS.md`](docs/PARAMETERS.md)** -- every adjustable value,
 > split into retargeting (section 1) and haptics (section 2).